SitecorePowerShell/Book/security/README.md

 ![Elevate Session State](../.gitbook/assets/security-elevatedsessionstate-password.png)

+**Note:** If you are using Sitecore 9.1 or later with Identity Server, there is a configuration file that should be enabled.

+- `Cognifide.PowerShell.IdentityServer.config`

 **Content Editor**

 A Content Editor Warning is displayed when a PowerShell Module, Script Library, and Script is selected.
 Click "Elevate session" to show the hidden fields and enable the management of the item.